 The most fundamental, yet valuable, quality of an auditor is their integrity.
 Auditors should act with objectivity, impartiality, and professional skepticism to provide a true outsider’s perspective and opinion on the accuracy of financial statements.
-An auditor’s integrity, independence, and ethical standards are important to an audit’s overall credibility, which has been shown to reduce a company’s risk to investors.
+An auditor’s integrity, independence, and adherence to ethical standards are crucial to the overall credibility of an audit, which has been shown to reduce a company’s risk to investors.

 Tangible Questions to Ask